 Please remember that you are not a machine and that you need breaks between tasks.
-Make it a point to schedule 5-10 minute breaks before moving onto the next job at hand.
-You can use this to take a walk around, talking to friends or loved ones over phone/chat, brewing a nice cup of tea/coffee to pat yourself for a job well done…. you get the point.
+Make it a point to schedule 5-10 minute breaks before moving onto the next task.
+You can use this to take a walk outdoors, talking to friends or loved ones over phone/chat and brewing a nice cup of tea/coffee to pat yourself for a job well done.

 Guarding your calendar with an iron fist